 Dr. Hunter reported she was a member of the IT Prioritization Committee.
-She stated

-Ms. Hinkle had asked Mr. Ken Wester, Director of Information Systems, to calculate how much it would cost to replace the desktop computers in the finance area as she is looking into the possibility of forming a reserve fund to help with replacement costs over time.
+She stated Ms. Hinkle had asked Mr. Ken Wester, Director of Information Systems, to calculate how much it would cost to replace the desktop computers in the finance area and what it would take to achieve 100% (budgeted) replacement on an ongoing basis.
 Dr. Hunter reported Mr. Wester provided that analysis and Ms. Hinkle would now be looking at this information for all other areas on campus.